-CyberGhost VPN offers access to an extensive server network with 9000+ servers across 91 countries that can handle high bandwidth loads.
+CyberGhost VPN offers access to an extensive server network across 91 countries that can handle high bandwidth loads.
 That means you won’t struggle to connect to one of our servers near you.
 CyberGhost VPN also has gaming-optimized servers, and we don’t pose any bandwidth limits.
 That’ll improve your latency and increase your speeds.
 Enjoy a smooth and secure gaming session, without any limits.

 That’s not all!
 Connect up to 7 devices simultaneously using our incredibly simple apps, and enjoy unparalleled security and privacy thanks to our strong encryption protocols.
 You get to jump straight into the game without worrying about lag, DDOS attacks, or what your ISP might be up to.

 Here are a few of the things you get with CyberGhost VPN:

 - Incredibly stable gaming connections with less latency

 - Easy access to servers in 91 countries